wrr/rack-wwwhisper/heroku-doc.md

   Rack environment variable `REMOTE_USER`.
 * wwwhisper authorizes access to content served by a Heroku application.
-If you put sensitive content on external servers that do not require authorization (for example Amazon CloudFront), wwwhisper won't be able to restrict access to such content.
+If you put sensitive content on external servers that do not require authorization (for example public Amazon S3 bucket), wwwhisper won't be able to restrict access to such content.
 * wwwhisper is open source, see
   [the project repository] (https://github.com/wrr/wwwhisper)